The Raleigh Ringers

 The Raleigh Ringers is a concert handbell choir based in Raleigh, North Carolina.
 The Raleigh Ringers perform interpretations of sacred, secular and popular music, including rock 'n' roll tunes, arranged for handbells.
 The Raleigh Ringers has performed in 39 states and the District of Columbia, in several cities in France and England, and in Canada.

 The group plays on the largest set of handbell or handbell-like instruments in the world – 36½ octaves composed of 494 individual pieces of equipment.

 History

 The Raleigh Ringers was founded by director David M. Harris in 1990.
 The nonprofit organization consists of auditioned members and is not affiliated with a church or religious institution.

 Awards and nominations

 In 2014 the group was nominated for a Midsouth Emmy in the "Entertainment" category.
 This was the first time any handbell group received an Emmy nomination.

 The Raleigh Ringers Series

 The Raleigh Ringers Series is a collection of advanced handbell music that highlights original compositions and arrangements suitable for performance.
-To date there are 34 pieces in this series.
+There are currently 35 pieces in this series.